mary-grace/event-in-a-box/README.md

 We can't promise a presence at #alltheshows, but we do want to help you be successful in your area.
 Just keep in mind that we do have a budget, so we need you to be invested in the event, and to help us decide whether or not it's a good investment for the company.
 For example, we know that we typically want to be at any DevOpsDays events and regional Linux/Open Source conferences.
 You know your local area best, so let us know why we should be there and we'll see what we can do.

-Without further ado... click on "checklist template.md" to get started.
+Without further ado... click on [checklist template.md](https://github.com/mary-grace/event-in-a-box/blob/master/checklist-template.md) to get started.

 ![Oprah](http://cdn.meme.am/instances/500x/63091256.jpg)